byuicampuscd/qualtrics-contact-sync/readme.md

 * Boolean values are stored as strings, so `TRUE` and `true` ARE NOT the same.
 This can happen if someone opens & saves the csv in excel.
 * Adding a contact with an empty `embeddedData` object to Qualtrics will result in the embeddedData field being set to `null`.
 This can make it difficult to compare contacts b/c `Object.Keys()` breaks on null.
 * The embeddedData property MUST contain a JSON object.
 Sending `null` or `''` will make the request fail.

+# Permissions #
+- The FTC will have to give permission to generate a qualtrics API token
+- Aaron Ball will have to give permission to access the I-Drive.
+- I'm not sure what permissions will be required to connect to outlook.